MF Global judge weighs release of insurance money

 Giddens may also argue that customers have a right to the funds, his lawyer said.
 “We may have an interest in these policies and insurance proceeds someday,” attorney James Kobak said.
 “We’re anxious that as much as possible be preserved and not be spent.”

-Separately on Monday, a customer group led by Paradigm Global Fund sued MFG Assurance in Manhattan federal court, seeking entitlement to the $120 million chunk of MFG’s policy that covered the period surrounding the collapse.

-Another group of former MF Global customers told federal investigators in a memo dated Monday that they believed they had found evidence of criminal fraud at the company.
+A group of former MF Global customers, meanwhile, told federal investigators in a memo dated Monday they believed they had found evidence of criminal fraud at the company.

 As customers sought to withdraw funds through wire transfers in the final days of the firm, the Commodity Customer Coalition said, MF Global did not wire the funds but instead issued checks to the customers.